LisaCR01/Note-Taker/README.md

 # Note Taker
 In this project I modified starter code to create an application that can be used to write and save notes.
+The motivation behind this application is that keeping organized is key to being a successful worker, and a note taking application helps keep someone on top of their work.
 The purpose of this project is to highlight the use of: middleware, routes and express.
 Along with this I deployed this application through the use heroku.

 ## Technologies Used
 * Express.js